Why We Launched MN Girls Are Not For Sale

-As of April 2016, the MN Girls campaign has fully achieved Goal 1, produced original research that begins to address the demand side of the issue (Goal 2), and engaged and mobilized the public to end child sex trafficking (Goal 3).
+As of April 2016, the MN Girls campaign fully achieved Goal 1, produced original research that began to address the demand side of the issue (Goal 2), and engaged and mobilized the public to end child sex trafficking (Goal 3).

 We Drove a Sea Change in Less Than Five Years